mausworks/tyin/README.md

 };
 ```

-Real life applications are often more complex, though.

-Let's add the `patch` function using the `objectAPI` plugin so we can handle partial updates:
+Real life applications are often more complex, though, so let's add the `patch` function from the object plugin to handle partial updates:

 ```tsx
 import storeHook from "tyin/hook";